-Among the assortment of therapeutic benefits that cannabis extracts have been known to possess, their role as an insomnia treatment and sleep aid is surely one of their most common and popular uses.
+Among the assortment of therapeutic benefits that cannabis extract possesses, its role as an insomnia treatment and sleep aid is becoming increasingly common.

 With the rise of legal hemp-based CBD products storming the cannabis marketplace in recent years, however, many insomnia victims have been asking themselves the question: “Should I use CBD or THC for sleep issues?”

-Indeed, it is a legitimate question and is one that is worth looking into with an appropriate level of care and consideration.
-After all, given the fact that each compound can have dramatically different effects on the body, it stands to reason that THC and CBD for sleep would offer varying levels of effectiveness in terms of the acquisition of healthy, natural rest.
+It is a legitimate question and is one that is worth looking into with care and consideration.
+Given the fact that each compound can have different effects on the body, THC and CBD for sleep would offer varying levels of effectiveness in terms of the acquisition of healthy, natural rest.

-In this article, we delve into the topic of CBD vs THC for treating sleep issues so that you, the consumer, can make the wisest and most appropriate decisions possible in terms of what product to take.
+In this article, we delve into the topic of CBD vs THC for treating sleep issues.
+This is so you, the consumer, can make the wisest decision in terms of what product to take.

 CBD vs. THC for Sleep: Understanding the Physiology

-In order to accurately discuss the topic of CBD versus THC for sleep issues and insomnia, it would be relevant to consider each compound’s specific effects on the human body, as well as what sorts of effects each has been shown to have on the normative sleep-wake cycle.
+In order to accurately discuss CBD versus THC for sleep issues and insomnia, we need to consider each compound’s specific effects on the human body.
+Also, we need to consider well effects each has on the normative sleep-wake cycle.

-For starters, THC of course is the compound in cannabis that gets users high; its ability to bind to cannabinoid receptors in the brain and central nervous system is what produces the iconic psychoactive response.
+For starters, THC is the compound in cannabis that gets users high.
+Its ability to bind to cannabinoid receptors in the brain and CNS produces an iconic psychoactive response.

-CBD, on the other hand, is not known to directly interact with receptors in the brain (hence the reason why it does not produce a high), but rather indirectly interacts with receptors throughout the body and the immune response system.
+CBD, on the other hand, is not known to interact directly with receptors in the brain.
+For this reason, it does not produce a high.
+Rather, it indirectly interacts with receptors in the body and the immune response system.

-With these broad physiological actions in mind, we must then consider the specific chemical mechanisms that are associated with sleep disorders, as well as what effects (if any) the presence of cannabinoids have on the mechanism in question.
+With these broad physiological actions in mind, we must then consider the specific chemical mechanisms that associate with sleep disorders.
+This is in addition to the effects cannabinoids have on the mechanism in question.

-Fortunately, there has been a decent amount of scientific literature published on the topic of CBD vs THC for sleep aids.
-In one of these publications, titled Cannabis, Cannabinoids, and Sleep: a Review of the Literature, researchers discovered that both CBD and THC have beneficial molecular actions when it comes to obtaining a healthy, natural sleep pattern.
+Fortunately, there has been a decent amount of scientific literature published on CBD vs THC for sleep aids.
+One of these publications is titled Cannabis, Cannabinoids, and Sleep: a Review of the Literature.
+In this study, researchers discovered that both CBD and THC have beneficial molecular actions for obtaining a healthy, natural sleep pattern.

-However, while researchers claimed that CBD expressed a “therapeutic potential for the treatment of insomnia,” THC could potentially “impair sleep quality [over the] long-term.”
+However, they also noted that while CBD expressed a “therapeutic potential for the treatment of insomnia,” THC could “impair sleep quality [over the] long-term.”
 It was, however, observed that THC could decrease sleep latency (the amount of time it takes to fall asleep) over the short term.

-Furthermore, the same study showed that CBD possesses “promise for REM sleep behavior disorder, [as well as] excessive daytime sleepiness.”
-All in all, the study pointed out that while THC and CBD for sleep likely possess advantageous properties, the end result of cannabis for sleep therapy will likely produce “mixed results.”
+The same study showed that CBD possesses “promise for REM sleep behavior disorder, [as well as] excessive daytime sleepiness.”
+The study pointed out that while THC and CBD for sleep likely possess advantageous properties, the end result of cannabis for sleep therapy will likely produce “mixed results.”

-However, recent investigations have shown that the presence of CBD – more so than THC – may be the active “culprit” in these strains that helps to produce the relaxing, sleep-inducing effects.
+However, recent investigations have shown that CBD – more so than THC – may be the active “culprit” in these strains that helps to produce the relaxing, sleep-inducing effects.

 For example, a 2013 study that examined the influence of CBD on sleep-wake cycles in rats showed that the “total percentage of sleep significantly increased in [groups that were treated] with 10 and 40 mg/kg [doses] of CBD.”

-Furthermore, the study concluded with the rather definitive statement that “systemic acute administration of CBD appears to increase total sleep time.”
-In other words, this is pretty sound evidence that points to cannabidiol (rather than THC) as the active marijuana component capable of inhibiting insomnia and promoting sleep.
+The study concluded with the following rather definitive statement: “Systemic acute administration of CBD appears to increase total sleep time.”
+This evidence points to cannabidiol rather than THC as the component capable of inhibiting insomnia and promoting sleep.

-That said, it’s important to point out that this study was not a clinical trial, but rather a controlled laboratory study on rats.
-In other words, the results and conclusion should by no means be taken as the ‘be-all-end-all’ to the age-old CBD vs THC for sleep debate.
+That said, it’s important to point out that this study was not a clinical trial.
+It was a controlled laboratory study on rats.
+Results should not be taken as the ‘be-all-end-all’ to the CBD vs THC for sleep debate.

 THC or CBD for Sleep?
 It Might Depend on Where you Live…